secretstartups/handbook/sites/handbook/source/handbook/legal/procurement-guide-collaborating-with-gitlab-legal/index.html.md

     1. Click "Add" Approver;
     2. Will include the name of the GitLab Legal Commercial (Procurement) Team Member who will review the request (which may be themself) and select "After Current Approver", and then hit "Add"; and
     3. The Team Member will then add a comment that the Req. is being "Approved" to the applicbale Team Member, and will hit "Approve".
 - By carrying out the above steps, the Req. will be added to the applicable Team Memebrs "To-Do" and will result in ensuring Team Members are not carrying out duplicative work.

+## Requesting a Certificate of Insurance
+To request a COI, open an issue in the Legal and Compliance project using the [general legal template](https://gitlab.com/gitlab-com/legal-and-compliance/-/issues/new?issuable_template=general-legal-template&_gl=1*1aumr6r*_ga*MTc1Mjg0Mzg3NS4xNjc1NzE0NjA5*_ga_ENFH3X7M5Y*MTY3NjQ4OTU3Ny4xMC4xLjE2NzY0ODk2ODkuMC4wLjA).
+Be sure to apply the `legal-procurement::to do` label and tag `@rnalen`, `@chilling32`, and `@ddowney` in your request.

 ## Helpful Resources
 - Many Vendors require basic information about GitLab to be setup as a Customer, visit [Company Information](https://gitlab.com/gitlab-com/finance/wikis/company-information) for general information about each GitLab legal entity